civitai/civitai/README.md

 ### Prerequisites

 First, make sure that you have the following installed on your machine:
-- Node.js (version 18 or later)
+- Node.js (version 20 or later)
-- Docker (for running the database)
+- Docker (for running the database and services)

 > We recommend you have installed `nvm` in order to set the right node version to run this project
 > ```sh